Student Loan Debt Bankruptcy Lawyer in California

 - that additional circumstances exist indicating that this state of financial affairs is likely to persist for a significant portion of the repayment period of the student loans; and,

 - that you made good faith effort to repay the loans.
 This does not just include making payments on the loans.
-It requires doing things over time such as making efforts to increase your income (which includes going back to school to get additional degrees or experience), consolidating loans with the Direct Loan Servicing Center, and other similar efforts.
+It requires doing things over time such as making efforts to increase your income (which includes going back to school to get additional degrees or experience), consolidating loans, entering into an “Income Based Repayment” plan, and other similar efforts.

 Courts are trending towards loosening up the above requirements, but it is still a difficult burden to meet, and requires going through a trial.
 This can obviously get fairly expensive.